preames/llvm-auto-triage-corpus/README.rst

 In the nearish future, the following additions are planned:

 * creduce to reduce c/c++ language inputs for clang crashes.
+Currently blocked by a lack of motivating corpus examples to test with.
+There's now a couple, but more would really help.
 * clang to opt runline conversion.
 Many times we can derive a crashing opt test by taking clang's -emit-llvm output and doing a bit of cleanup.
 * Constrained reduction of assertion failures.
+Blocked by lack of current motivating examples.
+* Reduction of MIR issues using llvm-reduce.
+Support for this was added to upstream LLVM in https://reviews.llvm.org/D110527, but there's an interface complexity which would require duplicating some code in the reducer wrapping code.
+This is blocked on figuring out if the interface can be simplified to a self contains MIR test to drive target specification.